flix/book/src/primitive-effects.md

 All of the above effects, except for the `NonDet` effect, always occur together with the `IO` effect.
 In particular, they capture a more precise aspect of the `IO` effect.
-For example, from a security point-of-view, it seems reasonable that a web server library should have the `FileRead` and `Net` work effects, but it would be worrying if it had the `FileWrite` and `Sys` effects.
-As another example, it seems reasonable that a logging library would have the `FileWrite` effect, but it would be a cause for concern if it also had the `Exec` and `Net` effects.
+For example, from a security point-of-view, it seems reasonable that a web server library should have the `FsRead` and `Net` work effects, but it would be worrying if it had the `FsWrite` and `Sys` effects.
+As another example, it seems reasonable that a logging library would have the `FsWrite` effect, but it would be a cause for concern if it also had the `Exec` and `Net` effects.

-The above effects represent dangerous actions except for `IO`, `Env`, and `NonDet`, which are relatively harmless. `Exec` allows arbitrary process execution, `FileRead` can be used to access sensitive data, `FileWrite` can be used to trash the filesystem, `Net` can be used to exfiltrate data, and `Sys` via reflection allows access to all of the previous.
+The above effects represent dangerous actions except for `IO`, `Env`, and `NonDet`, which are relatively harmless. `Exec` allows arbitrary process execution, `FsRead` can be used to access sensitive data, `FsWrite` can be used to trash the filesystem, `Net` can be used to exfiltrate data, and `Sys` via reflection allows access to all of the previous.
 We should always be suspicious if unknown or untrusted code uses any of these effects.

 The primitive effects are mostly disjoint, but not entirely.
 For example, we can use the `Exec` effect to indirectly gain access to the file system.
-The `FileRead` effect may allow us to access a mounted network drive, a form of network access.
+The `FsRead` effect may allow us to access a mounted network drive, a form of network access.
 Ultimately, whether one effect can emulate another depends on what side channels the underlying operating system allows.
-The point of the effect system is that if a function does not have the `FileWrite` effect, it cannot write to the file system using the ordinary file APIs available on the JVM.
+The point of the effect system is that if a function does not have the `FsWrite` effect, it cannot write to the file system using the ordinary file APIs available on the JVM.

 ### Where do Primitive Effects Come From?